-3.2. fNIRS activation results
+3.2 fNIRS Activation Results

-3.2.1.
-Activation vs. baseline in main N-back task
+3.2.1 Activation vs. Baseline in Main N-back Task

 In the GLM, baseline is defined by everything that is not a task event (i.e., is a test against the DC regressor in the model).
 Relative to baseline, significant increases in oxygenated hemoglobin (HbO) were found for 1 channel (medial superior frontal gyrus) for the 1-back task and for 5 frontal channels and 1 parietal channel for the 2-back task.
 No channels showed significant increases in HbO concentrations for the 3-back task.
-[Table 1] No channels showed significant changes in HbR for any Nback level.
-Group-level activation as the HRF time series for each of the N-back levels across 5 ROIs is plotted in Fig. 5.
+[Table 1] No channels showed significant decreases in HbR for any N-back level.